House Rules and Community Guidelines

 How bans work

 You could get a warning or a ban (ranging from 5 minutes to 1 month) if you break the rules listed above.

 The moderator picks the appropriate response based on the violation and previous ban history.
 Warnings or short bans are typically issued for first-time or small violations.
 Each consecutive violation will likely result in a longer ban period, until it reaches 1 week and then 1 month.
 These two measures are required to be taken before a user is banned permanently.
-Duplicate accounts and accounts used for spamming and malware are an exception - they are permanently banned right away.
+There are 4 exceptions where an account will get permanently banned right away:

 TradingView reserves the right to reset an inappropriate avatar.
 The offending member will lose the ability to set his or her own avatar.

 - Is offensive to good taste.

 The public username can be chosen when signing up and can be changed only once afterwards.
 Please keep in mind that we don't allow a user to have more than 1 account on TradingView, so if you want to change your public username, but you can't do that, please don't create a separate TradingView account, as it will be banned.

 TradingView reserves the right to reset your account name if it: